 - Plan irrigation turns in advance to overcome operating boundaries (time to move gun carts from a field to another) and meet water use limitations due to consortium policies.

-To meet these needs, EOLO provides an irrigation advice, and the automation of the irrigation system, with a forecast up to 7 days and keeps under control the crop health by exploiting vegetational indexes extracted from EO data.
+EOLO to meet these needs provides an irrigation advice, and the automation of the irrigation system, with a forecast up to 7 days and keeps under control the crop health by exploiting vegetational indexes extracted from EO data.

-The EOLO service will be commercialized in Italy in the first stage.
+EOLO service will be commercialized in Italy at the first stage.

 Service/ system concept

 EOLO provides the following features to the users:

 - A map reporting the soil moisture at different depths extracted from on-ground and EO data.

 - A daily updated irrigation advice and the corresponding irrigation calendar.

 - A map reporting the selected vegetational indexes.